- Mon - Fri

 - The politics of identity: Race, Gender and Sexuality

 - Literature and Visual Cultures (including Film)

 - Creative Writing

 The undergraduate Literary Arts and Studies concentration can be completed within a 4 or 5-year degree program.
 All RISD BFA candidates are eligible to add this concentration to their program of study.
-Interested students should contact the Literary Arts and Studies Concentration Coordinator, Jonathan Highfield (401 454-6574 / email@example.com)) or utilize the Declaration of Concentration form at the bottom of this page.
+Interested students should contact the Literary Arts and Studies Concentration Coordinator, Avishek Ganguly (401 427-6949 / firstname.lastname@example.org) or utilize the LAS Concentration Form.

 Typically, concentrators meet or communicate with the concentration coordinator once or twice a year to discuss course options and to update their records.
 As part of the process, LAS concentrators may preregister for 2 Literary Arts and Studies courses in the fall and spring semesters.
 The concentration coordinator will contact all concentrators with the relevant instructions shortly before the official registration period.

 Curriculum Requirements for an Undergraduate Concentration in Literary Arts and Studies